Childcare Expenses Sample Clauses

 • Travel Expenses CONTRACTOR shall not be allowed or paid travel expenses unless set forth in this Agreement.

-• FUNERAL EXPENSES The City shall expend a sum not to exceed $30,000 for funeral expenses to the heirs of any employee covered by this MOU who dies while on active duty from injuries incurred while performing his/her job or who dies as a direct cause of such injuries.
-This amount includes the amount already available for this purpose in accordance with California State Labor Code Section 4701.
+• FUNERAL EXPENSES The City shall expend a sum of money not to exceed $30,000 for funeral expenses to the heirs of any Unit member who dies while on active duty from injuries incurred while performing his/her job or who dies as a direct cause of such injuries.
+This amount includes any amount already available for this purpose in accordance with California State Labor Code Section 4701.

 • Dependent Care Expense Account The Employer agrees to provide insurance eligible employees with the option to participate in a dependent care reimbursement program for work-related dependent care expenses on a pretax basis as permitted by law or regulation.

-• Employee Expenses Section 11.1
+• EMPLOYEE EXPENSES Section 11.1

 • Travelling Expenses Without limiting the generality of the clause, travelling expenses shall be: